“Understanding what it means to be human is connected to understanding place.”

 My career has been based on interpreting place—-from finding new uses for old buildings, to cherishing those small businesses and shops that make a neighborhood unique, to supporting small organic farmers who replenish the soil and protect our water.

-I’m curious.
 I really enjoy doing research and connecting the dots.
+It’s why people appreciate my workshops, writing and presentations.

-Take the avant-garde Kilmarnock Bookstore in downtown Saint Paul, for example.
+Take the 1920s avant-garde Kilmarnock Bookstore in downtown Saint Paul, for example.
+Little was known about it today.

-But it was a challenge.
+It was a challenge.
+But I’m persistent.
 The two buildings that housed the shop from 1921-1925, according to city directories, are gone.
 We only have photographs to remember the Germania Life Insurance Building (1903-1905) and the original Minnesota Club (1883) on 4th Street.
 They were replaced by Kellogg Square (1972) and the Minnesota Building (1929).

-So I had to rely on participants’ recollections and literary history for my research, spending days on end in libraries—-the F. Scott Fitzgerald Reading Alcove at the city library, as well as county and state historical societies—-and even exploring boxes of personal papers.
+So I had to rely on participants’ recollections and literary history for my research, spending days in libraries—-the F. Scott Fitzgerald Reading Alcove at the city library, as well as county and state historical societies—-even exploring boxes of personal papers.

-The Moderns video: Take a tour of my adopted city and see how the optimistic spirit of the 1920s Moderns inspires innovators today.
+The Moderns video: Take a tour of Saint Paul, my adopted city, and see how the optimistic spirit of the 1920’s writers and artists inspires creatives and innovators today.